List of All Pro Wrestling tournaments

 The following is a list of all the tournaments that have been held by All Pro Wrestling.

 King of the Indies Tournament

 2000

 The first King of the Indies tournament was held on December 30, 2000, in Galt, CA.

 2001

 Over the weekend of October 26–27, in Vallejo, CA, APW held the 2nd "King of the Indies" tournament, which showcased premiere independent wrestlers from across the United States.
 A.J.
 Styles, Samoa Joe, Frankie Kazarian, Doug Williams, and Spanky were among the participants in the 16-man event.
 "American Dragon" Bryan Danielson would ultimately be crowned "King of the Indies" after defeating Low Ki in the tournament final.

 2015

-Over the weekend of March 27–28, in Vallejo, CA, APW held the 3rd "King of the Indies" tournament in collaboration with Pro Wrestling Revolution.
+Over the weekend of March 27–28, in San Jose, CA, APW held the 3rd "King of the Indies" tournament in collaboration with Pro Wrestling Revolution.